sunderee/diskurs-backend/README.md

 # Diskurs Backend

+**DEPRECATED: this project was in use before developers of kontekst.io exposed their APIs to us**

 Backend application exposing RESTful API providing thesaurus of similar words and phrases in Slovenian, Croatian and Serbian language.
 Data is scraped from [kontekst.io](https://www.kontekst.io/).
 This is a TypeScript-based Node.js application using Nest.js framework.